-Allowed pretax return in 2023 and 2024 are estimated for Norway and Portugal, while that in 2024 is estimated for Finland.
-See Regulated Electric & Gas Networks Outlook 2024 for details of calculation.
+Allowed pretax return in 2025 are estimated for Norway and Portugal.
+See Regulated Electric & Gas Networks Outlook 2025 for details of calculation.
+Source: Moody's Ratings

 Supply in the Czech Republic is growing, underpinned by a stronger market share and tariff increase